List of As Told by Ginger characters: Noelle Sussman

 Noelle also kissed Hoodsey in the episode Foutley's on Ice; they tried making Hoodsey more manly in order for him to pose as an adult for a competition that they were going to join.
 This caused great jealousy on Carl's part after he witnessed the kiss, not knowing that it was purely experimental.
-She's originally from Portugal.
+She's originally from Portugal and is fluent in Portuguese.